Find A Dealer Near You!

 Yes, some do.
 But not all.
 It’s important to talk to your builder and request a radon system be installed by a professional radon company during construction.

-As the dangers of radon become more and more apparent an increasing number of builders are designing homes to have inbuilt radon mitigation systems.
+As the dangers of radon become more apparent an increasing number of builders are designing homes to have inbuilt radon mitigation systems.
 This is fantastic, but not a perfect solution.

 Radon testing and mitigation in apartments and condos can save many families from dangerous health risks.